 The extra-large trophy homes offend me because I think they are so utterly wasteful.
 I was raised with the well-known and simple concept, “If you leave the room turn the lights off.”
+Many people are looking at how to downsize to a smaller home in order to cut energy bills or just to reduce the amount of wasted space, like when children move out, yet here people are living in stark contrast to this idea.
 So building houses that dwarfed the size of the home I was raised in, that would be heated and empty for all but a few months a year, felt wrong to me.
 Couple that with the fact that Dukes County, which Martha’s Vineyard is a part of, is one of the poorest counties in the state of Massachusetts and it just didn’t make sense to me.
 I love where I live and I felt like we could be a doing better job of caring for it.

 What qualifies as a trophy home?